agm316/Food-Your-Way/README.md

 Description:
 A recipe database that makes looking up recipes by filters simple and easy for everyone.
 Enabling search by lifestyle, diet, or even ingredients (to either include or exclude specific ingredients).

+ROUGH USER FLOW:
+- able to request recipe search using specific filters and receive back list of matching recipes
+- once a recipe is chosen, user is able to receive the specific details of that recipe and instructions

 TO DO:
 - make database
 - make recipe scraper (script to populate database)